hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 Queries are small instruction-like objects that, when sent to an Iroha peer, prompt a response with details from the current world state view.

+This is not necessarily the only kind of information that is available on the network, but it's the only kind of information that is _guaranteed_ to be accessible on all networks.

+For each deployment of Iroha, there might be other available information.
+For example, the availability of telemetry data is up to the network administrators.
+It's entirely their decision whether or not they want to allocate processing power to track the work instead of using it to do the actual work.
+By contrast, some functions are always required, e.g. having access to your account balance.

 ::: info

 In the LTS version of Iroha 2, most queries can not sorted, but can be